annotatorB/schubert_dances/README.md

   * distribution of keys and key profiles.
 * Ensure the parser fully works with idiosyncratic MuseScore 3 files (i.e. works as expected with our whole dataset).

-# Questions for TAa
+# Questions for TAs

-_Add here some questions you have for us, in general or project-specific._
+None at the moment.